ZZelle/misc/development.environment.rst

 The number of instances supported by fake computes is not limited by physical constraints.
 It allows to perform stress tests on a deployment with few resources (typically a laptop).

-But you must avoid to use RamFilter, CoreFilter, DiskFilter, AggregateRamFilter, AggregateCoreFilter scheduler filters limiting the number of fake instances you can deploy per compute.
+You must avoid to use in nova-scheduler filters limiting the number of instances per compute (like RamFilter, DiskFilter, AggregateCoreFilter), otherwise you will still be limited by fake constraints !

 Fake computes can also be used in multi hypervisor-type deployments in order to take advantage of fake and "real" computes during tests